stedavkle/ML-Bundesliga/README.rst

     :width: 400
     :alt: start-screen of the user interface

-After choosing the sport, the general data, which model you want to use, the specific data on which the models will train and the concrete match you want to predict, this screen will appear.
-It shows the two teams, the possibilities of the different outcomes and in this case (because we chose the Poisson algorithm) a result prediction as well.
+After choosing the sport, general data and model to be used, the advanced selection will appear.
+This page lets you fine tune your data down to the day, when choosing what the model will train on, as well as what teams or matches you want to predict. following it is the page displayed below, it shows the predicted possibilities for each outcome and in addition to that (courtesy of the poisson model), a prediction for the resulting score.

 |prediction_screen|